rouvinerh/tp/docs/DeveloperGuide.md

 The `Output` class is responsible for printing messages, prompts, errors and other information to the terminal for the user.

-The class diagram for `Output` has been omitted as it does not value-add to the guide, since a developer can read the code to gain a better understanding of `Output.`
+The class diagram for `Output` has been omitted as it does not value-add to the guide, since a developer can read the code itself to gain a better understanding of `Output.`

 ###### [Back to table of contents](#table-of-contents)